koyoo-maxwel/TALANTA/README.md

 ## Support and contact details

-Contact talanta for any burgs to help us improve[support@talanta.co.ke](talanta) and make the app more interactive
+Contact talanta for any burgs to help us improve[showcasetalanta@gmail.com](showcasetalanta@gmail.com) and make the app more interactive

 ### License